apvilkko/random-stuff/depressedshower/README.md

 ## License/credits

-Ambient music by me with a sample [20061021.just.shower.flac](https://www.freesound.org/people/dobroide/sounds/24092/) by dobroide@freesound.org.
+Ambient music by me with a sample [20061021.just.shower.flac](https://www.freesound.org/people/dobroide/sounds/24092/) by dobroide (freesound.org).
 CC BY 3.0

 Photo modified by me from the [original by Josh Nece](https://www.flickr.com/photos/estafunk/5388667025).
 CC BY-NC-SA 2.0